Xilinx/Embedded-Design-Tutorials/Versal-EDT/README.md

    </td>
  </tr>
  <tr>
- <td align=center><h2>Versal&trade; Adaptive Compute Acceleration Platform (UG1305)
+ <td align=center><h2>Versal Adaptive Compute Acceleration Platform (UG1305)
  </td>
  </tr>
 </table>

  This document provides an introduction for using the Xilinx&reg; Vivado&reg;
- Design Suite flow for a VMK180/VCK190 evaluation board.
+ Design Suite flow for a Versal&trade; VMK180/VCK190 evaluation board.
 The tools used are Vivado Design Suite and the Vitis&trade; unified software platform, version 2020.2.
 To install the Vitis unified software platform, see *Vitis Unified Software Platform Documentation: Embedded Software Development* ([UG1400](https://www.xilinx.com/cgi-bin/docs/rdoc?v=latest%3Bd%3Dug1400-vitis-embedded.pdf)).

->***Note*:** In this tutorial, the instructions for booting Linux on the hardware is specific to the PetaLinux tools released for 2020.2, which must be installed on a Linux host machine for exercising the Linux portions of this document.
+>**Note:** *In this tutorial, the instructions for booting Linux on the hardware is specific to the PetaLinux tools released for 2020.2, which must be installed on a Linux host machine for exercising the Linux portions of this document.*

  >**IMPORTANT!** *The VCK190/VMK180 Evaluation kit has a Silicon Labs CP210x VCP USB-UART Bridge.
 Ensure that these drivers are installed.
  See the Silicon Labs CP210x USB-to-UART Installation Guide ([UG1033](https://www.xilinx.com/cgi-bin/docs/bkdoc?k=install%3Bd%3Dug1033-cp210x-usb-uart-install.pdf)) for more information.*

  The examples in this document are created using the Xilinx tools running on a Windows 10, 64-bit operating system, Vitis software platform and PetaLinux on a Linux 64-bit operating system.
 Other